 - Heat olive oil over medium heat in a large skillet.
-Add chopped carrot, celery and onion and season with ¼ teaspoon kosher salt.
+Add chopped carrot, celery and onion and season with ¼ teaspoon salt.
 Cook on medium for 5-7 minutes until onion is translucent and vegetables begin to soften.
 For the oil-free option, add veggies and wine or broth and cook over medium heat until onion is translucent and vegetables begin to soften (this method may take a few extra minutes).
 Turn off heat and let stand for 1-2 minutes.

-- Add chickpeas, thyme, sage, white pepper, ½ teaspoon kosher salt and the chopped veggie mixture to a food processor.
+- Add chickpeas, thyme, sage, white pepper, *½ teaspoon salt and the chopped veggie mixture to a food processor.
 Process on low or pulse until everything is well combined but not pureed, scraping down the sides as needed.

 - Transfer chickpea mixture to a mixing bowl.
 Use a spoon to stir in flax eggs, vegetable broth, gluten-free bread crumbs and chickpea flour.